telegraphic/ska-sdp-datamodels/docs/src/apps/rascil_imager.rst

 (also known as MMCLEAN).
 The first two work independently on different frequency channels, while MMClean works jointly cross all channels using a Taylor Series expansion in frequency for the emission.

-The clean methods support two processing speed enhancements:
+The clean methods support a number of processing speed enhancements:

      - The multi-frequency-synthesis CLEAN works by fitting a Taylor series in frequency.
        The :code:`--ingest_chan_per_blockvis` argument controls the aggregation of channels